 When, in 1990, Professor Fay Gale became vice-chancellor of the University of Western Australia, it was an important moment in Australian higher education.
 Following Di Yerbury, who was appointed head of Macquarie University in 1987, Professor Gale was the second woman to lead an Australian university – proof enough that women had arrived and were now vying for the highest roles in academia.

 Thirty years later and the picture at UWA is sadly similar.
-An all-male senior executive bar one (acting) female leader – in this case Jane den Hollander.
+In June, all-male senior executive bar one (acting) female leader – in this case Jane den Hollander.
 (Update: UWA currently has nine men and two women on its executive).

 Professor den Hollander had been persuaded to temporarily put her retirement plans on hold to keep UWA’s chief executive pew warm while the new recruit – Amit Chakma – finalised his term of service at the University of Waterloo in Canada.